NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant2.md

 Please create a new assistant and then download the additional data for this task here: [Stiga Autonomous Mover Press Release](../../files/stiga_press_release.docx){:target="_blank"}

 - Please get your assistant to summarise the main points in this document.
-You can be specific with a number of points or points relating to a subject e.g. navigation or batteries.
+You can be specific with the number of points you want or with specifying points relating to a subject e.g. navigation or batteries.

 - As a second step, get your assistant to write an email to the person in the company who is responsible for robotics R&D and ask them for their opinion on the key innovations that have been mentioned in the press release.